webplatform/docs-wpd/Community/Meetings/General/index.md

 * Anything new & notable?
 (Blogs or other communications planned for next week?)
 * Misc (anything to add)
 ** SSL Certificate for TLD and sub-domains
+** Dev backlog in a new Wiki namespace; e.g. WPD:Development/ProjectA

 ==Agenda 2013-07-26 Meeting canceled due to lack of quorum==